 Clinical Skills and Nursing Simulation Labs

-The hands-on learning component of our accelerated nursing program and of our transfer BSN program takes place at our Utica ABSN sites in Albany and Syracuse, New York, where you will undergo your nursing simulation labs and skills labs.
+The hands-on learning component of our Transfer BSN Pathway offered exclusively in Albany and our accelerated nursing program in Albany and Syracuse, is the part of the program where you will undergo your nursing simulation labs and skills labs.
 You will log approximately 225 hours of lab time, learning and applying clinical skills in a controlled, risk-free environment.

 In order to enter the workforce as a capable nurse, you’ll first have to spend some time learning the basics.
 That’s exactly why the Utica University nursing skills labs help you practice fundamental nursing skills in a controlled environment that is set up to function like a real hospital.
 You’ll learn skills such as: